mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 Developers look for PaaS services in Azure to achieve better results faster in their apps.
 Search is a key to many categories of applications.
 Web search engines have set the bar high for search; users expect instant results, auto-complete as they type, highlighting hits within the results, great ranking, and the ability to understand what they are looking for, even if they spell it incorrectly or include extra words.

 Search is a hard and rarely a core expertise area.
-From an infrastructure standpoint, need to have high availability, durability, scale, and operations.
-From a functionality standpoint, need to have ranking, language support, and geospatial.
+From an infrastructure standpoint, it needs to have high availability, durability, scale, and operations.
+From a functionality standpoint, it needs to have ranking, language support, and geospatial capabilities.

 ![Example of Search Requirements](./resources/assets/AzureSearch-Example.png)